naqvik/ItC/docs/glossary.md

 - SCM : Static Cycling Mode : a mode in which the lights in all directions cycle through a fixed (static) pattern, regardless of other inputs
+- Vehicle Detector: VD : detects a vehicle approaching the intersection, or stopped waiting at a red light.
+There are four VDs in an intersection: one for each of the four directions.
+- PRIVD : Priority Vehicle detector: detects an RBT approaching the intersection and alters the lights to give priority to the vehicle.
+  The PRIVD will detect the vehicle much further away than the VD.
+- ERVD: Emergency Response Vehicle Detector: detects an ERV approaching the intersection and alters the lights to give priority to the vehicle.
+  The ERVD will detect the vehicle much further away than the VD.
+- Walk Button: the button pressed by a pedestrian wishing to cross the street.
+An intersection will have four Walk Buttons.
+- Failsafe: this mode is entered in case of a system failure.
+All four directions will have flashing red lights

 Time parameters: